 - other oral contraceptive pills

-Treatments that have not been proven to relieve symptoms include progesterone and progestin (such as intrauterine devices (IUD), intrauterine devices (Implanon) and Depo-Provera (injection).
-These have not been found to be any better than a placebo (dummy pill) for relieving PMS symptoms.
+Treatments that have not been proven to relieve symptoms include progesterone and progestogens (such as intrauterine devices (IUD), intrauterine devices (Implanon) and Depo-Provera (injection).

 Complementary medicine and PMS

-Many women feel they benefit from a variety of natural therapies, such as cognitive behavioural therapy, which can use relaxation techniques to help relieve symptoms, and complementary therapies such as vitex castus agnus.
+Many women feel they benefit from a variety of natural therapies, such as cognitive behaviour therapy, and complementary therapies such as vitex castus agnus.

 Where to get help